AI & Data Platforms Investors Use to Discover High-Growth Startups

 • Quarterly Sector Reports: 1,000+ industry/vertical updates covering emerging trends.

-• Startup Ratings & Leaderboards: Proprietary “Soonicorn” ratings highlight likely unicorns.
+• Startup Ratings & Leaderboards: Proprietary “Soonicorn” ratings (startups considered 'soon-to-be unicorns') highlight likely unicorns.

 • Idea Hubs: Cluster startups around themes (e.g., generative AI, deeptech, climate) for focused research.